-Since the very beginning of the First World War, when the Italian Army were advancing towards Val Badia along the Road of the Dolomites from Cortina to the Falzarego Pass, the strategic importance of the 5 Torri area was immediately clear.
+Since the very beginning of the First World War, when the Italian Army was advancing towards Val Badia along the Great Dolomites Road from Cortina to the Falzarego pass, the strategic importance of the 5 Torri area was immediately clear.

-Here were set up the Headquarters of the italian mountain artillery group; gigantic Navy cannons (da marina) were transported here which could shoot shells 30 cm in diameter.
+Here were set up the Headquarters of the Italian mountain artillery group; gigantic Navy cannons, which could shoot shells 30 cm in diameter, were brought up.

-Armoured trenches were designed for soldiers on their knees with a covering force capable of resisting fusillades.
+Armoured trenches for kneeing soldiers with a covering layer capable of resisting fusillades were conceived.

-The other fundamental function of the covered trenches was to guarantee the protection of observers who followed the events along the front combat line.
+The other fundamental function of the covered trenches was to guarantee the protection of observers, who followed the events along the battle line.

-Photographers and artists would observe the slightest change along enemy lines, supplying Headquarters with the latest developments in the enemy’s situation.
+Photographers and artists observed the slightest changes along the enemy lines, supplying the Headquarters constantly with the latest developments.